Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Problem statement

 We use $\mathcal{I}(x), \bar{\mathcal{I}}(x) \subset \Z_{[1,n_\text{in}]}$ to denote the set of indices $i$ for which $g_{\theta,i}(x)=0$, and $g_{\theta,i}(x) \neq 0$, respectively, and additionally $g_{\theta,\mathcal{I}} = \operatorname*{col}(\{ g_{\theta,i} \}_{i\in \mathcal{I}(x)})$, and similarly for $\bar{\mathcal{I}}(x)$.

-Given a value of $\theta$, under appropriate conditions that we introduce in \cref{section:diff}, the solution set $X(\theta)$ shrinks to a singleton, $X(\theta)=\{ x(\theta) \}$.
+Given a value of $\theta$, under appropriate conditions that we introduce in \cref{section:diff}, the solution set $X(\theta)$ shrinks locally to a singleton, $X(\theta)=\{ x(\theta) \}$.
 Our objective is to compute the Jacobian of the solution map $x(\theta)$ for a given $\theta$.
-Whenever this is not possible (for example if $X(\theta)$ is not a singleton), then our objective becomes formulating a surrogate optimization problem by introucing regularization terms in \ref{eq:P1} to ensure that 1) the solution map of the surrogate problem is differentiable and its derivative can be efficiently computed, 2) the solution of the surrogate problem is equal to the one of the original problem at $\theta$.
+Whenever this is not possible (for example if $X(\theta)$ is not a singleton), then our objective becomes formulating a surrogate optimization problem by introucing regularization terms in \ref{eq:P1} to ensure that 1) the solution map of the surrogate problem is differentiable and its derivative can be efficiently computed, 2) the solution of the surrogate problem is equal to the one of the original problem at $\theta$, and \rzz{3) the surrogate derivative can be used to construct a local first-order approximation of $x(\theta)$}.
 Importantly, the surrogate problem is introduced solely to compute a surrogate derivative and is not intended to be solved as a substitute for \ref{eq:P1}.